andrewpmartinez/py-eve-chat-mon/README.md

 ### Polling?

 Yes polling.
-The initial implementation attempted to use `watchdog` to recieve file update events.
+The initial implementation attempted to use `watchdog` to receive file update events.
 However, besides the initial creation of the log files, no events are fired in a timely fashion.

 ### Fun Ideas